 Sometimes, the bad glow plugs can affect the performance of the engine, especially in colder weather.
 If you are pushing the accelerator down and nothing seems to be happening, you may need to replace the glow plugs.

 However, poor acceleration is a common occurrence for many defective parts.
 You would need to do a more in-depth investigation before concluding the glow plugs were to blame.

 A backfiring engine occurs when the fuel doesn’t ignite correctly in the cylinder.
 Any type of misfire is a cause for alarm, but when it is caused by a bad glow plug, it is easy to fix.

-The glow plug needs to warm up the cylinder properly so it can ignite the fuel.
+The glow plugs need to warm up the cylinders properly so the fuel can be ignited.
 While misfiring can be caused by other issues, a defective glow plug is a good place to look first.

 4. Black Exhaust Smoke

-If your diesel vehicle is pouring out black or dark gray smoke from the exhaust, there is a problem.
+If black or dark gray smoke is pouring out of your diesel vehicle’s exhaust, there is a problem.
 These colors signify that something is wrong with the combustion system.

 However, the diesel engine can also produce black smoke for other reasons.
 You will want to check the glow plugs if smoke is coming from the exhaust and you are noticing other symptoms from our list.